reidmorrison/semantic_logger/README.md

 Machines can understand the logged data without having to use complex Regular Expressions or other text parsing techniques

-SemanticLogger, sits on top of existing logger implementations and can also be used as a drop in replacement for existing Ruby loggers.
+Semantic Logger, sits on top of existing logger implementations and can also be used as a drop in replacement for existing Ruby loggers.
-This allows the existing logging to be replaced immediately with the SemanticLogger Appenders, and over time the calls can be replaced with ones that contain the necessary meta-data.
+This allows the existing logging to be replaced immediately with the Semantic Logger Appenders, and over time the calls can be replaced with ones that contain the necessary meta-data.

 Example of current calls: